 Do not forget to create social media pages on Twitter, Facebook, and LinkedIn to engage with prospective clients.
 Lastly, list your dental business in local business directories, such as Google My Business and Yelp.
 It will make it effortless for local patients to find you.

-8. Take business classes
+8. Take Business Classes

 Take some business or entrepreneur classes at a local college before you open your own practice.
 Alternatively, you can even opt for online business courses.
 At the very least, make it a habit of reading entrepreneur books that target dental professionals.
 This will improve your management and marketing proficiency—essential skills needed to run a successful practice.

 Opening a new dental practice can be quite overwhelming, but if you create a strong business foundation, you establish yourself for higher chances of success.
-Research well, listen to advice, take all the necessary legal steps, get the right employees, take some business classes, and everything will turn out to be okay.
-This is the beginning of a new challenge, so plan now, and you will reap the rewards later.
+Research well, listen to advice, take all the necessary legal steps, get the right employees, take some business classes, and everything will turn out to be OK.
+This is the beginning of a new challenge, so plan now and you will reap the rewards later.